tristangoossens/osrs-woodcutting-script/README.md

 I made this application for a Java school project.
 I was given the task to create either a CRUD application, a Minecraft mod or anything else that you could come up with..
 I have played runescape myself and have always hated skilling for hours on end.
-So when this project was announced by our teacher i immediately wanted to work on a a script to make the life easier.
+So when this project was announced by our teacher i immediately wanted to work on a a script to make the scaping life easier.
 However botting and scripting is against the Code of conduct and i never used this on my main account.